ProCO-RPHopkins/CogniViZion/ProjectFrame.md/ProjectMng.md

-# Project Mangement & Development
+# Project Management & Development

 1. **Project Setup and Environment Configuration**:
     - Create a new directory for your project.